-John the Baptist was on a learning curve about Jesus the same as the rest of us.
+John the Baptist, as we saw last week, was on a learning curve about Jesus the same as the rest of us.
 We think of John as having the home-court advantage because he was the prophet connecting the Old and New Testament to announce "the One who is to come."
 Since he was the one "preparing the way," surely he knew all about Who and what was coming!
 But John was not a comic book hero endowed with superpowers.
 He was a faithful servant of God straining to hear the Word being spoken in his times.
 As we strain in our times.
-He KNEW Jesus, but he did not UNDERSTAND Him and His true mission.